 When I’m in pain, all I want is a heating pad, ibuprofen, and something to binge-watch.
 But medicine — and my body — suggest something different.
 In some cases, especially for women, strength training is the answer not only to alleviating the pain, but making us feel good.

 Even The Arthritis Foundation concurs, adding that exercise gives us endorphins that improve overall well-being, ability to control pain, and sleeping habits.
-A study published in the journal Clinics of Geriatric Medicine says people will OA will benefit from strength training, no matter their age — “even the oldest old with OA.”

 I didn’t have to spend hours and hours to see immediate benefits, either.
 Even moderate exercise can reduce arthritis symptoms and help you maintain a healthy weight.